mustafacc/SiEPIC_Photonics_Package/README.md

 # SiEPIC_Photonics_Package
-A Python (v3.6.5) package to be used in the photonics group
+A Python (v3.6.5) package that provides a set of basic functions commonly used by the UBC photonics group

 ## Functions
 * **calibrate**